Asad-Ismail/tiny-instance-segmentation/README.md

 ## Abstract

 Detection identifies objects as axis-aligned boxes in an image.
 Most successful object detectors enumerate a nearly exhaustive list of potential object locations and classify each.
 This is wasteful, inefficient, and requires additional post-processing.
-In this paper, we take a different approach.
+In this work, we take a different approach we take an approach which is similar to center net.
 We model an object as a single point -- the center point of its bounding box.
-Our detector uses keypoint estimation to find center points and regresses to all other object properties, such as size, 3D location, orientation, and even pose.
-Our center point based approach, CenterNet, is end-to-end differentiable, simpler, faster, and more accurate than corresponding bounding box based detectors.
-CenterNet achieves the best speed-accuracy trade-off on the MS COCO dataset, with 28.1% AP at 142 FPS, 37.4% AP at 52 FPS, and 45.1% AP with multi-scale testing at 1.4 FPS.
-We use the same approach to estimate 3D bounding box in the KITTI benchmark and human pose on the COCO keypoint dataset.
-Our method performs competitively with sophisticated multi-stage methods and runs in real-time.
+Our detector uses keypoint estimation to find center points and regresses to all other object properties, such as xmin, xmax, ymin and ymax.
+Different from center net we regress 4 points instead of 2 sizes of height and width.
+Our Model also makes the training data processing simpler by having Dirac Delta (point) distribution instead of Gaussian distribution for each object.Our center point based approach, Tiny Net, is end-to-end differentiable, simpler, faster, and more accurate than corresponding bounding box based detectors.
+Purpose of Tiny net is not just another research project only but also used in real world projects in production.

 ## Highlights